raspberrypilearning/did-you-like-it/en/step_1.md

 ## Introduction

-Create a character that will determine whether you liked or disliked a movie or book based on what you say, and react appropriately.
+Create a character that will react to what you say about a movie or book, either positive or negative.

 --- no-print ---
 ![Complete project](images/did-you-like-it.gif)